PsiQ/bartiq/docs/concepts/compilation.md

 Once this step is completed, we can be sure that all resources and ports of each child are expressed in terms of global variables, which is a requirement for the next step.

-#### Step 2.4: Compilation of repetition
+#### Step 2.4: Repetitions

-In case a routine is repeated (i.e. has a non-empty `repetition` field), its resources get updated according to the repetition rules and the repetition specification itself gets updated using  the parameter map.
+In case a routine is repeated (i.e. has a non-empty `repetition` field), its local resource definitions get updated according to the repetition rules; the repetition specification itself gets updated using the parameter map.

 #### Step 2.5: Resource compilation

-Resources of the routine are compiled, which is possible only at this stage, as they can be expressed in terms of resources of its children.
+At this stage each child should have input and through ports defined in terms of global variables, and we can now compile the resources.
+Parents have their resources updated from the compiled resources of their children.

 #### Step 2.6: Output port compilation